WYDE-FM

-WYDE-FM (92.5 MHz) is a commercial radio station licensed to Cordova, Alabama, and serving Greater Birmingham.
+WYDE-FM (92.5 FM) is a commercial radio station licensed to Cordova, Alabama, United States, and serving Greater Birmingham.
 To compensate for its weak signal over the eastern and southern parts of the Birmingham metropolitan area, WYDE-FM simulcasts with sister station WYDE 1260 AM (which is all-digital).
 The station is owned by Crawford Broadcasting with the licensed held by Kimtron, Inc. WYDE-AM-FM air a format of conservative talk and Christian talk and teaching.
 The offices and studios are on Summit Parkway at West Valley Avenue in Homewood.

-WYDE-FM is a Class A FM station with an effective radiated power (ERP) of 2,200 watts.
-The transmitter is along Alabama State Route 269, in southeastern Walker County near the border with Jefferson County, about 25 miles northwest of downtown Birmingham.
+WYDE-FM's transmitter is along Alabama State Route 269, in southeastern Walker County near the border with Jefferson County, about 25 miles northwest of downtown Birmingham.